German Relative Clauses: How to Form Relative Clauses in German Grammar

 Last updated: March 31, 2026

-German relative clauses can feel like a puzzle at first, but once you understand the pattern, they become second nature.
+German relative clauses can feel like a puzzle when you start to learn German, but once you understand the pattern, they become second nature.
 The key is knowing which relative pronoun to use based on the gender, case, and number of the noun you're referring back to.
 This guide breaks down everything you need to form relative clauses in German, from choosing the right pronoun to getting the verb position correct.
 Let's jump in.

 - German relative pronouns and the der, die, das system